Introduction

 Today, the Jewish community takes pride in the fact that Mosque Al Aqsa is directly in their control.
 But they cannot bring themselves to ignore the fact that control of a part of Bait al Maqdas, of the city of Jerusalem, has been handed over to the Muslims.
 They remain paranoid and expect the Muslims to attack them soon in an attempt to gain control of the Mosque.
 It is precisely due to this reason that they have fortified the mosque and the area surrounding it.
 They have placed heavy and fully armed military officials on the boundaries of the mosque so that the Muslims do not enter or even attempt to attack it.
 (5th)

 Their paranoia has roots in the initial history of the relationship between Jews and Muslims which goes back to the time period of the prophet Muhammad (peace be upon him.)
 They believe that the Muslims are jealous of them and the strong position of power that they hold in the city, which is why they are thought to be making every possible attempt and using every chance they get to attack the Jews to regain control of the mosque.
-In holding this strong position, what the local Jews of the area and their government forgets is the fact that the issue is not just between the Jews and the Muslims.
-They forget that there are many other parties involved in it as well and that whatever happens between them and the Muslims concerns and affects others too.
-It is precisely due to this reason that the United Nations had to intervene in the issue and make an attempt to resolve the prevailing problems.
+In holding this strong position, what the local Jews of the area and their government forget is the fact that the issue is not just between the Jews and the Muslims.
+They forget that there are many other parties involved in it as well and that whatever happens between them and the Muslims concerns and affects others, too.
+It is precisely for this reason that the United Nations had to intervene in the issue and make an attempt to resolve the prevailing problems.
 (7th)

 Nickolay Mladenov, who happens to be the Special Coordinator for the Middle East Peace Process, a project based on the sole purpose of resolving the conflict between Israel and Palestine, clearly stated that out of all the political issues that he had ever been in charge of resolving, the one concerning Bait al Maqdas was the most complicated and difficult one.
 It was primarily due to the emotional and sentimental aspects of the monument for both sides.
-According to him, Jerusalem was equally important for both the Jews and the Muslims because it had been given great importance in their respective religions and formed a very important part of their identities which could under no circumstances be compromised.
+According to him, Jerusalem was equally important for both the Jews and the Muslims because it had been given great importance in their respective religions and formed a very important part of their identities, which could under no circumstances be compromised.
 (7th)

-He made it clear that the United Nations’ stance and position regarding Jerusalem were not at all, not even slightly biased or prejudiced, and that the team responsible for working over the issue was doing its best to make sure that both the parties involved were satisfied with the decision that was to be arrived at.
+He made it clear that the United Nations’ stance and position regarding Jerusalem were not at all, not even slightly biased or prejudiced, and that the team responsible for working on the issue was doing its best to make sure that both the parties involved were satisfied with the decision that was to be arrived at.
 It was a herculean task.
 The maximum that could have been done was a compromise.
 Thus, the final decision presented was only achieved after extremely difficult negotiations and mutual agreements between both parties.

 Despite the fact that at the time the Israelites and their government agreed to provide the Palestinians with a part of their city and let them have control over it, they have become increasingly terrified in recent years.
-They tend to forget the fact that the United Nations have power in the region and that their teams and various relevant bodies can take extremely strict and severe action against any party that breaks or violates any part of the Wadi al Araba Peace Treaty.
+They tend to forget that the United Nations has power in the region and that their teams and various relevant bodies can take extremely strict and severe action against any party that breaks or violates any part of the Wadi al Araba Peace Treaty.

 The Treaty had various clauses regarding many different issues that existed between Israel and Palestine.
 The treaty made clear as to which party got control of what part of the city.
 It had separate rules regarding the water bodies and their control and usage.
 What was to be allowed to the Palestinians was clearly defined and what part was to remain under the Jews was also specified.
 Similarly, a map was drawn in which the Muslim parts and the Jewish parts of the city were clearly highlighted.
-One group could not cross those borders and go into the areas reserved for the other party.
-On top of everything, it was specifically mentioned that peace shall prevail between both the parties and they were to maintain cordial relations with one another.
+One group could not cross those borders and enter the areas reserved for the other party.
+On top of everything, it was specifically mentioned that peace would prevail between both parties and that they would maintain cordial relations with one another.
 Furthermore, both parties were told that they were to provide help and reach out to the refugees who migrated to Jerusalem.
 They were to take care of them and to look after them together with each other’s cooperation and help.
 (8th) There were other clauses of the treaty as well regarding the environment and foreign relations, but the few important ones that contain the entire gist of the whole document have been mentioned.

 Both parties mutually agreed upon all the clauses that were devised, agreed upon, and proposed by the United Nations bodies.
 They were approved, after which both the Jews and the Muslims agreed to sign it.
 Though the main purpose of the Treaty was to establish and promote peace between both parties, one major thing that it managed to accomplish in favor of the Muslims was to facilitate and allow their entry into the region.
 Entering into the area and gaining access as well as control over various things was the first thing for them in their long-term mission of conquering the entire area and eventually the Mosque al Aqsa.

 With the first step having been achieved, the next ones do not seem all that impossible anymore.
 But the might and power of the Jews is not to be underestimated.
 They are also fully prepared against any sort of potential attack on them by the Muslims.
 They are powerful enough to fight back and even win against the Muslims.
-It, by no means, is to say or imply that they are courageous and not at all terrified of the Muslims’ powers and them gaining control of what the Jews believe rightfully belongs to them.
+It, by no means, is to say or imply that they are courageous and not at all terrified of the Muslims’ powers and their gaining control of what the Jews believe rightfully belongs to them.
 (7th)

 A large proportion of the media coverage and reports of recent times has emphasized and highlighted only one aspect of the entire picture of the current scenario of the area.
 It only focuses on those areas of the city where there is “exclusive Muslim control.”
-(6th) This bias of the local media and news reports of the area is directly reflective of the Jewish fears of potential Muslim attacks and them eventually gaining control over the entire area.
-It clearly shows two important things; firstly, that the Jews are scared of the Muslim powers, and secondly the level of insecurity and possessiveness they have for what they believe rightfully belongs to them.
+(6th) This bias of the local media and news reports of the area is directly reflective of the Jewish fears of potential Muslim attacks and their eventually gaining control over the entire area.
+It clearly shows two important things: firstly, that the Jews are scared of the Muslim powers, and secondly the level of insecurity and possessiveness they have for what they believe rightfully belongs to them.

-The Jews also fear division which they do not want.
-Some division has already taken place, clearly against their will, but they do not want their land to be divided any further as division would rob the area of its true sentimental, spiritual and religious essence and significance.
+The Jews also fear division, which they do not want.
+Some division has already taken place, clearly against their will, but they do not want their land to be divided any further as division would rob the area of its true sentimental, spiritual, and religious essence and significance.
 Because of the Wadi al Araba peace treaty, the Muslims know that they are never going to be able to attack the Jews and the lands that they occupy in Jerusalem.
 Nor can they attack the Mosque al Aqsa as they are fully aware of the consequences that they will have to face at the hands of the United Nations if they do so.
 They are aware of the greater power of the international body that governs them in this regard and they are reluctant, in fact fearful, to violate the rules that have been established and put into place by them.

 The case for the Jews in this regard is, however, the complete opposite.
 They still make attempts to drive the Muslim forces out of their land and keep trying to come up with discreet ways and strategies to tactfully do that without outrightly violating the treaty and its clauses.
-The ever-increasing attempts by the Israelites to gain full control of the Mosque al Aqsa as well as the rest of Jerusalem are very clearly reflective of their boldness and adamant to complete their mission of gaining complete control of entire Palestine.
+The ever-increasing attempts by the Israelites to gain full control of the Mosque al Aqsa as well as the rest of Jerusalem are very clearly reflective of their boldness and adamant to complete their mission of gaining complete control of the entire Palestine.
 It also shows the enmity that they have for the Muslims and the intensity with which they are repelled by them.

 One can also argue that they even have this plan in their minds is the fact that they are fully aware of the weaknesses of the Arabs and Palestine and the lack of cooperation and unity that exists between them.
 Though they do fear them, at the same time, they are also aware that they have the potential to fight the Muslims and bring them down.
 (6th) Currently, at this point in time, the political situation in the area is such that the Israelites’ fanatic extremism is at its peak.
 It has been as provoked as it has never been before and at the same time the defense and protective forces of both the Arabs and the Palestinians are at their weakest.
 They have never been more divided.
 The Israelites are completely aware of it and the edge that it gives them.
 Various reports have shown that they will never let this golden opportunity go to waste.
-They will avail it as much as they can and make sure that they attack the Muslims in such a way that would guarantee the occupation of not only Jerusalem but entire Palestine to them without them having to face any sort of a sentence from the United Nations at having violated the treaty which was signed many years ago from now.
+They will avail it as much as they can and make sure that they attack the Muslims in such a way that would guarantee the occupation of not only Jerusalem but the entire Palestine without them having to face any sort of a sentence from the United Nations at having violated the treaty which was signed many years ago from now.

 Problems for the Muslims

-As it has already been discussed above in a lot of detail, there are numerous reasons why the Muslims, both Arabs, and Palestinians, have up until now been unable to gain control of the Mosque al Aqsa despite desperately wanting to and despite the mosque having so much symbolic importance and significance for them in their religion.
+As has already been discussed above in a lot of detail, there are numerous reasons why the Muslims, both Arabs, and Palestinians, have up until now been unable to gain control of the Mosque al Aqsa despite desperately wanting to and despite the mosque having so much symbolic importance and significance for them in their religion.
 The Muslims’ actions regarding the mosque and Jerusalem as a whole have been restricted by a lot of factors.
-First and foremost, there is the peace treaty that the United Nations has made them sign with the Israelites.
-The United Nations being the authority over both involved parties has the power to remove them from various international bodies and to take severe action against them if they violate any of the clauses or points made clear in the treaty.
+First and foremost, there is the peace treaty that the United Nations has signed with the Israelites.
+The United Nations, being the authority over both involved parties has the power to remove them from various international bodies and to take severe action against them if they violate any of the clauses or points made clear in the treaty.
 Since the purpose of the formation of the United Nations was to prevent any sort of battle or war from breaking out in any part of the world, it has done as best as it could to maintain peace in the disputed land of Jerusalem.
 (7th)

 Thus, herein lies another important obstacle for the Muslims in acquiring Mosque al Aqsa.
-The enemies that they are up against are extremely powerful, their military forces unbeatable.
-They know that even if it were not for the United Nations, they would never be able to win a war, or even a small battle against the Israelites because of their might and power.
+The enemies they are up against are extremely powerful, their military forces are unbeatable.
+They know that even if it were not for the United Nations, they would never be able to win a war or even a small battle against the Israelites because of their might and power.
 One of the most important reasons for that is the fact that they themselves are not united as a group.
 The Muslims of today are extremely divided and have many further groupings amongst themselves.
-They let their differences get precedence over their unity and the power and strength that they could have had had they been united in their mission.
-However, since that is not at all the case, they do not have enough power, enough strength or even the will to fight the Israelites to occupy and win over the Mosque al Aqsa.
+They let their differences take precedence over their unity and the power and strength they could have had had they been united in their mission.
+However, since that is not at all the case, they do not have enough power, strength, or even the will to fight the Israelites to occupy and win over the Mosque al Aqsa.
 There are very few groups of Muslims who are passionate enough, primarily the Palestinians, but the rest of the Muslim world is not ready to lend a helping hand to them so that they can achieve their mission.

 Conclusion